 - Consider adding an incentive (free points to your next purchase, a discount, etc.) for a customer to leave a review.

 Ask and you shall receive.
-But beware: You won’t always like what you receive.
+Feedback is all-important but beware: You won’t always like what you receive.

 When a dissatisfied customer expresses their ire, you can soften the blow to your reputation with a diplomatic, well-meaning response.

-Approximately 84% of potential customers will read a business’s response to a bad review.
+In 2021, a whopping 96% of potential customers said they search specifically for bad reviews.
+That means they’re also looking to see how brands respond to those reviews.
 The goal here isn’t to be combative or to make excuses.
 Rather, a response to a bad review achieves two goals:

 - It demonstrates to anyone else who’s watching that you value your customers’ opinions, even the not so flattering ones, and are willing to work toward a resolution with them.

 Hi [customer’s name] – we’re sincerely sorry to hear that your experience with us hasn’t met your expectations.
 More importantly, we want to know more about your situation and figure out how we can make this right.
-Please [give us a call or email us ] at [insert phone number or email address] so we can discuss this together, and hopefully earn back your business.
+Please [give us a call or email us ] at [insert phone number or business email] so we can discuss this together, and hopefully earn back your business.

 Avoid using your own company name in your response if at all possible.
 You don’t want to bring any more attention to the negative review than you need to, and you want to minimize your brand’s association with bad feedback.